atw1020/sente/docs/GTP/Private GTP Extensions.rst

-GTP Commands that return custom error messages must return a tuple containing two elements: a boolean representing the status of the command and a GTP
+GTP Commands that return custom error messages must return a tuple containing two elements: a boolean representing the status of the command and a GTP.

 For Example...